Gapva/Lacuna/README.md

 # Current Version
 v0.0.1
 ###### initial release
+Reminder that every time there is an update, `settings.json` probably changes.
+In this case, you'll need to replace your settings file or add the required dictionary items.

 # What is Lacuna?
 Lacuna is an open-source, highly customizable engine/algorithm for extensive Sound Space maps.